perwin/pyimfit/README.md

 1. Install necessary external libraries (FFTW3, GSL, NLopt)

     * These can be installed from source, or via package managers (e.g., Homebrew on macOS)

     * Note that version 2.0 or later of GSL is required!
+(For Ubuntu, this means the `libgsl-dev` package for Ubuntu 16.04 or later.)

 2. Clone the PyImfit repository